farul1/Database_dasar_Modul5/README.md

 ## Education

-- Bachelor's Degree in Computer Science, XYZ University
+- Currently enrolled as an active student at TELKOM University, Surabaya, pursuing a Bachelor's Degree in Computer Science.

 ## Certifications